 Memorials honoring Oscar may be made at Wounded Warriors and pearlbluegrass.com

-To send flowers to Oscar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Oscar Elling Colwick, please visit our floral store.